p13tarunkk/p13tarunkk.github.io/_posts/2021-07-09-Product_Case.md

 ```
 <p style="color: #EA2F65"> <b>8) Recommended Solution</b></p>

-Now that you have put forward a constellation of propostions, it is time to finally recommend a solution and justify.
+Now that you have put forward a constellation of propositions, it is time to finally recommend a solution and justify.
 Based on the prioritisation, recommend a solution with its set of features.
 The chosen solution should have relatively high value, low overall cost and low associated risks.
 ```
 RECOMMENDATION :-
 Why would people use it?
 Differentiator?
 What would you build as MVP?